ahri/ahri.github.io/_posts/2014-02-09-seinfeld-method.md

    make sure that the goal is achievable each day.

-2. Some goals require detail and that detail stops you doing them each day if something comes up; e.g. I have some objectives around coding on a specfic project, where just doing miscellaneous coding wouldn't do (because I like neglecting projects...)
+2. Some goals require detail and that detail stops you doing them each day if something comes up; e.g. I have some objectives around coding on a specific project, where just doing miscellaneous coding wouldn't do (because I like neglecting projects...)
 So you need to allow yourself _planned_ days off where you know you won't be able to do this activity.